 While in Pensacola we made our obligatory stop at Dunkin.
 As usual they had cool stuff for sale and we had to get this, a DD t-shirt.
 Now I admit that I don’t like Starbucks coffee (too bitter) but I found this really funny and so two of them came home with us.

 Today I added something to our Christmas village scene.
 It is the quilt on the right, a feathered star quilt top I finished 2-3 years ago and still haven’t quilted it.
 I was very annoyed with the big blank blue wall and remembered that I had this “star” quilt that would just fit that space.
 What is funny is that Flight School, the quilt on the left, was first hung as a flimsy and then quilted after that Christmas.
 Maybe that bodes well for the Feathered Star.
-Who me?

 Several times a day I walk in the woods with these two dogs.